Andrew Knizner Preview, Player Props: Cardinals vs. Pirates

-The St. Louis Cardinals, including Andrew Knizner (.359 on-base percentage in past 10 games, 67 points above season-long percentage), take on starting pitcher Thomas Hatch and the Pittsburgh Pirates at Busch Stadium, Saturday at 7:15 PM ET.
+Andrew Knizner and his .359 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the St. Louis Cardinals versus the Pittsburgh Pirates and Johan Oviedo on September 3 at 2:15 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Padres.
+In his most recent game he had a hitless showing (0-for-4) against the Padres.

 Andrew Knizner Game Info & Props vs. the Pirates